Rahul-a-r/tribute/README.md

 # tribute
-This is ree code camp tribute page
+This is free code camp tribute page